Best SSDs for Remote Workers: Speed and Reliability in 2026

 Pros

-• 1,050 MB/s read speed is fast enough for every common remote work file operation
+• 1,050 MB/s read speed handles every common remote work file operation without delay

-• 6-foot drop resistance is tested — genuine protection for travel and daily commuting
+• 6-foot drop resistance is tested and genuine, not a marketing claim

-• Available in multiple colors; hardware AES 256-bit encryption on the Touch model
+• Available in multiple colors; Touch model adds AES 256-bit fingerprint encryption

 Cons

-• 1,050 MB/s is notably slower than the Samsung T9 at a similar price point
+• 1,050 MB/s is notably slower than the Samsung T9 — the gap matters for large transfers

-• USB-C cable included but USB-A adapter also in the box — necessary for older laptops but adds to the accessory pile
+• USB-A adapter included for older laptops, which adds to the accessory pile

 • Slower sustained write speeds when cache fills under large transfers